onqtam/headjack/src/introduction/addressing.md

 But we need to be able to translate not just the interface name but also the user name which may have changed ownership at any point - for that the blockchain keeps track of the account ID ownership of every name historically as ranges (from block X to block Y name N was owned by account A) so when we determine the block number for a given data blob we'd be able to check the account IDs that correspond to all usernames within that blob.

 And thus we're be able to have URNs such as `twitter.com/55212/johnny/3` to identify any event by any actor - all we'd need to do is a few lookups and then we'll be able to use Merkle proofs for any piece of content to prove authenticity.
 Most URNs will even omit the 4th part because probably there won't be more than 1 action by a user for a given batch by an interface.
-Note the brevity & lack of hashes & hexadecimal symbols (`0xf56a0...`) - this is as good as it gets.
+Most Web3 platforms [suffer from unreadable URLs](https://twitter.com/hasufl/status/1537388439259291649) but we've done a lot better - note the brevity and lack of hashes & hexadecimal symbols (`0xf56a0...`) - in fact, this is as good as it gets.

-Or is it?
-What about headlines of articles - can we have something like `twitter.com/55212/johnny/3/how-I-went-from-vegan-to-keto-and-back-again`?
-Absolutely,

-Most other Web3 platforms [suffer from unreadable URLs](https://twitter.com/hasufl/status/1537388439259291649) - let's do better.

-post headlines included in the URN - like in SO
+Or is it?!
+What about headlines of articles - can we have them included as well - something like `twitter.com/55212/johnny/3/how-I-went-from-vegan-to-keto-and-back-again`?
+Absolutely!
+The string is not at all necessary to resolve the piece of content (just like in StackOverflow where the database key for a question is just a number but the router always changes the URL when loading the page to include the title too).
+[Message types](../implementation/ecosystem/messages.md) for posts with titles will have a dedicated field for them which will get included in the content hash and conforming interfaces will refuse to show a wrong title in a URN as it would be a trivial check.

 Names are discussed in greater detail in [their dedicated page](../implementation/handles.md) (constraints, subdomains, auctions, distribution, leasing, etc.).

+# Benefits of data/name-centric networking

+TODO: Multiple points to retrieve content

 platform attribution - advertising
 Interface names that were used to publish content can serve as advertising (interface attribution) for the platform that was chosen by a user when content is viewed through other interfaces because the original URNs will be shown and users will be able to click to view each piece of content through the originating interface if they choose to (if they've never heard of it before & are curious or if their current interface doesn't fully support a given message type).

-# Benefits of data/name-centric networking

-TODO: Multiple points to retrieve content
+==> discoverability of new interfaces!

 # Names